gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 <p class="note"><strong>Note</strong>: The <code>@Region("Books")</code> entity class
 annotation is used by the <code>@EnableEntityDefinedRegions</code> to determine the Regions required by the application.
-For additional details, see <a href="https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-region-types">Configuring Type-specific Regions</a> in the <em>[spring-data-gemfire-name] Reference Guide</em>
+For additional details, see <a href="https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-region-types">Configuring Type-specific Regions</a> in the <em>Spring Data for VMware GemFire Reference Guide</em>
 and <a href="mapping.html#object-mapping-fundamentals">Object Mapping Fundamentals</a> in <em>POJO Mapping</em>.</p>

 Finally, define your CRUD Repository with simple queries to persist and